By Post FIS, 1 Reading Lane, E8 1GQ

 These face to face sessions are also attended by other relevant services who may be able to assist parents and carers:

-Hackney Family Information Service have a telephone helpline for families who need information about childcare and and a range of other questions.
+Hackney Family Information Service have a telephone helpline for families who need information about childcare and can help with a range of other questions.